lplit/tuto-docker/ex0/README.md

 You can specify the port like this `docker run -d -p 8080:80 wordpress`.
 This container should be reachable through [http://localhost:8080](http://localhost:8080).

-Now is good time to check the following commands:
+Now is good time to look at the following commands:

 * `docker logs [id|name]`
 * `docker rename [id|name] [newname]` (by default, containers name are adjective_noun)
 * `docker stats`